Nans-les-Pins

 Nans-les-Pins ([nɑ̃s le pɛ̃]; Nans) is a commune in the Var department in the Provence-Alpes-Côte d'Azur region in southeastern France.
 It lies in the western part of the department, north of the Sainte-Baume ridge.

+The town sits about 1km north and 100m downhill from its former location, now known as Vieux Nans ("Old Nans").
+Old Nans was centered on a castle, first built in the 8th Century AD, and was abandoned for the new site in the 15th Century.
+It is possible to explore the remains of the old town and castle on foot.